YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 DNS over HTTPS (DoH)
 --------------------

-The `systemd-resolved` does not support DoH and hopefully it never will, DoH is an abomination that should not exist.
+The `systemd-resolved` service does not support DoH and hopefully it never will, DoH is an abomination that should not exist.

 I have this paranoid sick feeling in my gut that some pop culture GNU/Linux distribution, or perhaps even the SystemD developers themselves, will think it